krmarshall/TotalWarhammerDataParser/README.md

 # TotalWarhammerDataParser

-Requires RPFM (or at least the cli) to be available under ./rpfm
+Requires rpfm_cli.exe under ./bins

 Uses NConvert and a webp plugin from XnConvert to convert images and strip metadata.

-A saner person would probably have rebuilt the DB instead.

 Reverse engineered DB schema (kinda rough and not totally complete, but handy reference): https://dbdiagram.io/d/6212fade485e433543e7fe91

 When CA adds weird stuff that probably needs new tables (like mounts getting autoleveled) check https://github.com/Frodo45127/rpfm-schemas commits to look through table changes.

+## Refactor Notes

+- Extract ui/skins/default/equipment_items_*.png for ancillary images.

 ## Keep any eye on

-- WH3 Oxyotl and Mazdamundi have item ancillaries that still exist in skill tree.
-If more mods utilize ancilllaries in skill trees could link them properly.
-- Prune more props not used in frontend to save file size
-- Can probably prune glade_lord_fem, just keeping in case mods do something with it?
-- charList_characterAncillaryQuestUIDetails has an enum for ancillary images, might be able to grab them from ancillary_types_tables instead?
+- If workers error with diagnosticCodes its probably a typescript issue
+- effect_bonus_value_unit_list_junctions_tables | ui_effect_excluded_units_and_sets_tables related to showing what units benefit from effects?
+- unit_special_abilities_tables behavior random_phases
+- technology_nodes_to_ancillaries_junctions_tables
+- technology_ui_tabs_tables | technology_ui_tabs_to_technology_nodes_junctions_tables
+- ancillaries_included_agent_subtypes_tables links character items to agents? might be useful for linking non quest rewards?

 ## How To Use

-- Ensure an updated version of rpfm_cli.exe exists in ./rpfm and updated schemas are downloaded
+- Ensure an updated version of rpfm_cli.exe exists in ./bins and updated schemas are downloaded
-- Check absolute file paths in ./bins/copySource.bat and ./src/exportTables.js
+- Check absolute file paths in ./bins/copySource.bat and create a .env in root following example.env
-- Make sure all mods are downloaded
+- Make sure all mods are downloaded in steam
 - npm run fullBuild (fullBuildProd if you dont care about pretty printed json)
 - Extracted character skill trees and images will be in the ./output and ./output_img folders as parsed json and webp's